Start Building for Free

 Maven Surefire Plugin for Java JUnit Results

 If you are building a Maven based project, you are more than likely using the Maven Surefire plugin to generate test reports in XML format.
-CircleCI makes it easy to collect these reports.
-Add the following to the .circleci/config.yml file in your project.
+Add the following to the .circleci/config.yml file in your project to collect reports.

 steps: